Albert Eon

-Albert Eon (29 November 1894 – 20 May 1970), head of the military resistance in Brittany, north-west France in World War Two and developer of the Specialized Airborne of France.
+Albert Eon (29 November 1894 – 20 May 1970) was a head of the military resistance in Brittany, north-west France in World War II and developer of the Specialized Airborne of France.

 Formative years

-Albert Marie Eon was born on the 29th November 1894 in Seine-et-Oise.
+Albert Marie Eon was born on 29 November 1894 in Seine-et-Oise.
 Eon initially studied at the La Flèche and Special Military Schools.
 Eon was assigned from 1920 to 1921 to the occupation troops of Upper Silesia.

 Early military training

 By 30 June 1921, as a captain, he had trained at the Artillery School.
 By 31 October 1926, Eon was transferred to the École Supérieure De Guerre and then on to a command in Morocco.
 Eon also spent time with the Red Army in Russia around July 1936 being able to speak Russian.
 By 1936, Eon was instructor at the Liaison and Signals School.

 World War Two

 8th Army

 With general mobilization in September 1939, Eon served with the 8th Army until being captured in June 1940.
 By 22 July 1940, Eon had however escaped.